The Guild offers a broad range of free arts education programming throughout the year to ensure that everyone has access to the arts. These include:

 Free Art Packs – for All Ages

-Each month during the winter we’re providing free art packs that include supplies and bilingual instructions for a fun project.
-Pickup your free Art Pack at the Guild Wed-Fri between 12-5 pm.
+Each month we’re providing free art packs that include supplies and bilingual instructions for a fun project.
+Pickup your free Art Pack at the Guild starting the first Thursday of the month!
+They go fast!
+Our open hours are currently Wed-Fri between 12-5 pm, and Saturday 11-4.

-December’s activity is Origami Corner Bookmarks.
+May’s activity is Circle Weaving.
 Each free kit comes with:

 • Bilingual written and illustrated instructions